 This week, Bethann Garramon Merkle responds to the #MySciComm questions!

 Bethann is an artist, writer, instructor, editor, and consultant who blends visual storytelling and science communication.
 She’s also a SciComm Section co-founder, the section chair-elect, and our webmaster.
 She is passionate about a) integrating drawing into education, research, and communication efforts, and b) the role stories play in shaping public perspectives of science and ecology topics.
-Find her online @CommNatural, www.ecologicallytruestory.org, and www.commnatural.com.
+Connect with her @CommNatural and www.ecologicallytruestory.org.